A versatile and narrow linewidth infra-red radiation source for ro-vibration state selected preparation of molecules in molecular beams: Introduction

 \section{Introduction}

-Molecular beams are an essential tool for the preparation of molecules in a collision-less environment with controlled momentum, internal state distribution and with high enough density required for scattering experiments.
+Molecular beams are an essential tool for the preparation of molecules in a collision-less environment with well-defined momentum and internal state distributions, having high enough density for scattering experiments.
 The use of molecular beam and laser spectroscopy techniques, combined with surface preparation and characterization methods have enabled probing the dynamics of energy flow in chemical reactions at the gas-solid interface \cite{ Wodtke_chemical_2021,chadwick_quantum_state_2016,mccabe_molecularbeam_2000,bonn2002real}.
-Molecule-surface interaction dynamics and energy transfer processes are important building blocks for understanding elementary chemical steps in surface chemistry and heterogeneous catalysis.
+Molecule-surface interaction dynamics and energy transfer processes are important building blocks for understanding elementary steps in surface chemistry and heterogeneous catalysis.
 Moreover, the well-defined conditions of the incident molecules and the surface in such experiments allow for a direct comparison with theoretical studies, making it valuable for benchmarking.